juxt/bolt/README.md

 number of people who can understand it and point out potential weaknesses.

-To provide flexibility, Cylon fully embraces and consistently adopts _protocol polymorphism_ within Clojure, enabled by Stuart's approach.
+To provide flexibility, bolt fully embraces and consistently adopts _protocol polymorphism_ within Clojure, enabled by Stuart's approach.
 This will not to everyone's taste.
 Alternatives, such as the use of dynamic vars, are wholly avoided.
 Functional programming is a